FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 ### [Chapter 9: Candidate Market Fit](#table-of-contents)
 ---

-* <font color="#f79646">You want to align your Candidate-Market Fit with your short-term career goal: Your CMF tells you the type of job you can get w/your current skills and experience → You’ve identified a real market need you can fill. </font>
+* <span style="color:#AA4A44">You want to align your Candidate-Market Fit with your short-term career goal: Your CMF tells you the type of job you can get w/your current skills and experience → You’ve identified a real market need you can fill. </span>
 * When they are aligned, simply follow the remaining steps in the book
 * If there’s a disconnect, you must adjust.
 One of the biggest reasons job seekers don’t find jobs for an extended period is a disconnect.
 * Creating a realistic strategy is possibly the most difficult part of the job search